kuchoriyatechsoft/Build-a-Real-Estate-App-Like-Zillow-or-Realtor-in-2026-AI-Powered-Strategy-CTO-Insights/README.md

 ## Introduction

 The real estate industry is undergoing a massive transformation in 2026.
-Building a [real estate app like Zillow](https://kuchoriyatechsoft.com/blogs/how-to-build-a-real-estate-app-like-zillow-or-realtor-2026)is no longer about simple listings—it’s about creating an AI-powered ecosystem that connects buyers, sellers, and investors in real-time.
+Building a [real estate app like Zillow](https://kuchoriyatechsoft.com/blogs/how-to-build-a-real-estate-app-like-zillow-or-realtor-2026) is no longer about simple listings—it’s about creating an AI-powered ecosystem that connects buyers, sellers, and investors in real-time.

 Modern platforms leverage AI, big data, and automation to provide personalized property recommendations, predictive pricing, and seamless transactions.